SebastienDegodez/microcks-aspire/README.md

 Once the mock endpoint has been invoked, you'd probably need to ensure that the mock have been really invoked.

-With Aspire, you can do it like this using the MicrocksProvider:
+With Aspire, you can do it like this using the MicrocksClient:

 ```csharp
 var app = orderHostAspireFactory.App;